Martin-Atanasov/Python_Web_Framework_Project/README.md

 You can register your kids, update their info and picture and delete their registration.
 You can create stories with some information fields and a picture.
 You can chose the story to witch of your kids is related.
 You can update and delete the stories.
-You can choose the status of the story, Private/it is available only to you/, Shared/it is available only to the registered users/ and Public/ it is available to all visitors of the web site in the Sneak Peek part.
+You can choose the status of the story, Private/it is available only to you/, Shared/it is available only to the registered users/ and Public/ it is available to all visitors of the website in the Sneak Peek part.

 When changing your profile picture the old one is removed from the server.
 When changing the profile picture of a kid the old one is removed from the server.